SAP/ai-sdk-js/README.md

 $ npm install @sap-ai-sdk/orchestration
 ```

+For details on orchestration client, refer to this [document](https://github.com/SAP/ai-sdk-js/blob/main/packages/orchestration/README.md).

 ### @sap-ai-sdk/ai-api

 This package provides tools to manage your scenarios and workflows in SAP AI Core.